Antelling/Talapa/README.md

-This was my 9th grade tsa project and its been abondoned for like 3 years now so you definitely shouldn't use this.
+This was my 9th grade tsa project and its been abandoned for like 3 years now so you definitely shouldn't use this.

 [npm page](https://www.npmjs.com/package/talapa)